 • Proficiency with Microsoft Office (Word, Excel and PowerPoint).

-• A genuine interest in policy development.
+• A genuine interest in policy analysis and development.

 • Spanish speaking, reading, and writing capabilities (preferred).